NGWPC/ngencerf-server/README.md

 # Directory structure

-By convention with the Docker images, the CONTAINER_DATA_ROOT is at `/ngencerf/data`.
-This is defined in `settings.py` and should not change without proper coordination.
+By convention with the Docker images, `CONTAINER_DATA_ROOT` is `/ngencerf/data`.
+It is an environment variable read by `settings.py`
+(default `/ngencerf/data`), together with `HOST_DATA_ROOT`, the same directory as seen by whatever launches the jobs (the Docker host in DOCKER mode, the compute node in SLURM mode; defaults to `CONTAINER_DATA_ROOT`).
+The server and the job runtime must agree on `CONTAINER_DATA_ROOT`, and it must not change on a deployment that already has runs, because stored run paths embed it.
+See [Readme_portable_deployment.md](Readme_portable_deployment.md) for running without mounts.

 `/ngencerf/data` contains `ngen-static-files` and `ngen-cal-work`